KhronosGroup/SYCL_Reference/source/iface/device.rst

 version of the underlying backend software driver.

 Only supported when using the OpenCL backend.
-Throws an exception with the ``errc::invalid`` error code if used with a device whose backend is not OpenCL.
+Throws an exception with the ``sycl::errc::invalid`` error code if used with a device whose backend is not OpenCL.

 The value returned can be one of the following strings:
 ``FULL_PROFILE``, ``EMBEDDED_PROFILE``.